sowmyamanusri/scala-api-group-project/README.md

 * GET `/books` to retrieve all books
 * GET `/books/:bookId` to retrieve information about a single book
 * POST `/books` to save a new book (expects JSON to be posted in the request body)
-* PUT `/books/:bookId` to update a book (expects JSON to be posted in the request body)

 If you're a bit like me and want to see a starting from scratch tutorial on how an API like this can be made, here is a good tutorial through many of the approaches you'll find on the repository - just note we don't create a secure API in this example and as thus don't utilise any of the Auth0 services.